OpenMW/openmw/README.txt

 INSTALL-linux.txt.

 FreeBSD has also been tested but is only partially supported, due to sketchy D compiler support.
+It will run, but exceptions do not work and will immediately abort the program.

-Linux 64 bit currently does NOT work, for the same reason.
+Linux 64 bit is known NOT to work, also because of compiler deficiencies.